-First of all, there are two types of payment that are commonly accepted: cash and credit cards.
-Recently, some fin-tech companies introduce cashless payments via mobile apps, but I don't think they are worth it if you only visit Indonesia for several days.
+First of all, there are two types of payment that are commonly accepted: cash and non-cash.
+Non-cash comprise credit cards, debit cards, and recently, some fin-tech companies introduce cashless payments via mobile apps.
+The cashless payments app is convenient and quite practical for us who use it daily, but I am not sure they are worth it if you only visit Indonesia for several days.

-Rupiah bank notes comprises paper notes and coins.
+Rupiah banknotes comprise paper notes and coins.
 The denominations are:

-You can exchange your currency in the banks.
+You can exchange your currency to Rupiah in the banks.
 The advantage is the exchange rate is better than the money changer.
 The disadvantages are not all major currencies can be exchanged, depending on the banks.
-The most accepted currency is USD100 bank notes.
-However, some banks do not accept creased USD bank notes or old production year.
-In addition, not all branches have a forex counter, hence, we must go to the major branch.
-Lastly, bank's operation hours are limited.
+The most accepted currency is USD100 banknotes.
+However, many banks do not accept creased USD banknotes or older designs.
+Besides, not all branches have a forex counter.
+It is only available in the main branch office.
+Lastly, the operation hours of the bank are limited.

-The alternative is to exchange it in the money changer kiosks, which accept various currencies.
-They also accept creased or older USD bank notes, but with lower rate.
-These money changers are more convenient since many of them are located in the malls as well as markets, which means longer opening hours and closer to you when you need the Indonesia currency.
+The alternative is to exchange it in the money changer kiosks.
+These money changers accept various currencies, such as USD, Euro, Japanese Yen, Chinese Renminbi, and Saudi Riyal.
+They also accept creased or older USD banknotes, but with a lower rate.
+Many of them are in the shopping malls and modern markets, which means long opening hours and closer to you when you need the Indonesia currency.

-Of course everything you buy in Indonesia can be paid with cash, i.e. Rupiah bank notes.
-However, it is not practical nor safe to carry so many cash around.
+Of course, everything you buy in Indonesia can be paid with cash, i.e. Rupiah banknotes.
+However, it is not practical nor safe to carry so much cash around.

-Although some hotels and restaurants in small towns are equipped with EDC [Electonic Data Capture machine to process credit card transaction], often it doesn't work.
-So assume you have to fully pay with cash whenever you go to remote areas.
+Although some hotels and restaurants in small towns are equipped with EDC [Electonic Data Capture machine to process credit card transaction], often, those EDC aren't working.
+So, assume you have to pay in cash whenever you go to remote areas.

-If you don’t like to bring too much cash, you can still pay with credit cards.
-Many stores and restaurants in cities such as Jakarta, Bandung, Tangerang and Cirebon accept Visa and Mastercard.
-American Express is not popular in Indonesia, but few stores also accept it.
-Most of the stores and restaurants that accept credit cards will put the Visa, Mastercard or American Express stickers on the cashier.
+If you do not like to carry too much cash, you can pay with credit cards.
+Many stores and restaurants in cities such as Jakarta, Bandung, Tangerang, and Cirebon accept Visa and Mastercard.
+American Express is not that popular in Indonesia, though.
+Most of the stores and restaurants that accept credit cards will put the Visa, Mastercard, or American Express stickers on the cashier.

-Having well informed and prepared on Indonesia currency, are you ready to travel Indonesia?
+Having been informed on Indonesia currency, have you made a good plan on traveling to Indonesia?
 Let's start by exploring the land of Sunda.
 Don’t forget to bring sufficient cash with you ;-)